khansabassem/MLonGenomics/README.md

 # Data:
 The data is artifitially generated, it consists of 60k DNA sequences, with length between 4999 and 14999 characters.
 Characters are {A,C,G,T}.
 The same techniques can be applied to any sort of genomic sequences given you have a sufficient computation power.

+# Three types of scripts:
+1. Jupiter notebooks ipython format.
+2. Python scripts (for early, parallelized kmer counting methods developed using libraries that are incompatible with Jupiter notebooks).
+3. Bash scripts used to
+a.
+Run KMC kmer counter.
+b.
+Optionally delete intermediary files resulting from the three preprocessing phases.
+# Directories:
+There are three main directories:
+1. BoW: contains notebooks  & scripts of the first ML approach
+2. LSTM: contains notebooks of the LSTM & LSTM on KMERS approach
+3. Data: contains the raw sequences data.